folarin-ogungbemi/kologram/README.md

 1. Navigate to "Use this template" on the page.
     * click on the button
 1. Navigate to "repostory name"
-    * Enter a name for your repository to continue (e.g Milestone project-1)
+    * Enter a name for your repository to continue (e.g my-project)
     * You may enter a description for the project.
 (Not mandatory)
     * keep your repository checked "public" for assessment purposes.
     * Then click on the button "Create repository from template".